Management as Tradecraft

 Meet The Team

 Kimberly Carlson has worked with nonprofit and governmental organizations professionally and academically for over twenty years.
 Through this work, her primary focus is on community engagement as well as leadership and organizational and workforce development.
-Particularly, her dissertation research was focused on succession planning processes in university-wide research institutes in public universities.

 Currently, Kimberly is the Director of Programs for the Principal Partnerships Office in Virginia Tech Advancement.
 The Principal Partnership Office acts as a type of skunkworks for blending individual and corporate fundraising and investments at the highest levels to support university and presidential priorities.
 Her role as Program Director oversees the coordination, integration, and completion of a wide range of activities to ensure successful completion of principal projects.
 Additionally, Kimberly continues to collaborate with her academic department at Virginia Tech as an Associate Professor of Practice in Management within the Pamplin College of Business, serving on PhD committees, finalizing current research, and teaching a class or two on the side.